-Then, one day in class my t'ai chi teacher was once again showing us how to rotate around our axis while relaxing our arms and legs.
-And as I watched him move effortlessly, I thought to myself I can imagine an invisible line that is his axis and is always vertical when he's doing t'ai chi.
-But, what would happen if I did everything heís doing except tilt my axis instead of keeping it vertical?
-The answer was one of the biggest "aha!!!" moments of my life I would be pulled forward by the force of gravity while my arms and legs could be just as relaxed as they are when I'm doing t'ai chi.
+Then, one day in class my t’ai chi teacher was once again showing us how to rotate around our central axis while relaxing our arms and legs.
+And as I watched him move effortlessly, I could imagine an invisible line that was his axis and was always vertical when he was doing t’ai chi.
+But, what would happen if I did everything he’s doing except tilt my axis instead of keeping it vertical?
+The answer was one of the biggest “Aha!!!” moments of my life.
+I would be pulled forward by gravity while my arms and legs could be just as relaxed as they are when I’m doing t’ai chi.
 I could theoretically run faster and easier while using less muscle power.
-I couldn't wait to go out the next day and try out my theory.
+I couldn’t wait to go out the next day and try out my theory.

 In t’ai chi, one must learn to move the body seamlessly between one move and the next without holding tension in the muscles and joints.

-It's the same with learning to run better.
+It’s the same with learning proper running form.
 If you want to improve your efficiency, you must first work on correcting your biomechanics which means moving your entire body while running not just your legs.

-After learning how to move your body correctly, the next step is learning how to relax your muscles so that your body has a more fluid movement.
+After learning good running technique, the next step is learning how to relax your muscles so that your body has a more fluid movement.
 Since your power comes from your center, your shoulders and hips act as conduits of that movement passing it on to your arms and legs.
 If you have tight shoulders and hips while performing a martial art, it means that when you throw a punch or a kick you rely more on your arms or legs for power, instead of generating the force from your core, which is much more powerful.
-Your arms and legs will rapidly fatigue and your movement will become increasingly difficult.
+When you’re tense, your arms and legs will rapidly fatigue and your movement will become increasingly difficult.

 One of the basic principles of T’ai chi is called: Needle in Cotton where the needle represents your body’s centerline or axis of rotation, and Cotton represents everything outside of that.
 In order to run more efficiently I have to gather energy in my center in my case, my core area (abdominals, obliques, and deeper pelvic muscles).
 But to do this, it is necessary to let go of holding any tension in my extremities.

-When I finally understood this concept, it drastically changed how I moved my body.
+When I finally understood this concept, it drastically changed my running style.
 I can see now that my arms and legs are simply a conduit through which the power of my core can be transmitted.
 According to this principle, the faster I run, the more I need to relax my arms and legs and focus on moving from my core.
 In fact, according to the laws of physics, if my arms and legs are stiff or tense, they create inertia, which makes my legs have to work harder.